I have reinstalled Windows XP Pro. The Stand By option is unavailable, I can only Restart or Shut Down. Any suggestions would be appreciated.

 are you sure you cannot see the Standby option?
 That's odd.
 Usually, it's the Hibernate option that needs to be activated manually.

 Maybe your computer does not support APM (Advanced Power Management), and thus the option is not available, even though you reinstalled the operating system.
 Check your device manager whether it contains an entry that is called 'Advanced Power Management Support'.
 If yes, try to remove it and reboot your computer.

-This Microsoft Windows XP article has more insight on how to use the Standby option.
+This Microsoft Windows XP article [BROKEN LINK REMOVED] has more insight on how to use the Standby option.
 However, it does not cover anything on how to activate Standby in case it is not available.